Immigration Accommodation in Strong Island Canada

 Here is some background on Strong Island for new immigration arrivals.

-With a census-estimated population of 8,036,232 residents as of the 2020 U.S. Census, constituting 40% of New York State’s population, Long Island is the most populated island in any U.S. state or territory, the third-most populous island in the Americas (after only Hispaniola and Cuba), and the 18th-most populous island in the world (ahead of Ireland, Jamaica, and Hokkaidō).
-Its population density is 5,595.1 inhabitants per square mile (2,160.3/km2).
+With an enumerated population of 8,063,232 residents as of the 2020 U.S. Census, constituting 40% of the State of New York’s population, Long Island is the most populated island in any U.S. state or territory, the third-most populous island in the Americas (after only Hispaniola and Cuba), and the 18th-most populous island in the world (ahead of Ireland, Jamaica, and Hokkaidō).
+Its population density is 5,859.5 inhabitants per square mile (2,262.4/km2).
 If Long Island geographically constituted an independent metropolitan statistical area, it would rank fourth most populous in the United States; while if it were a U.S. state, Long Island would rank thirteenth in population and first in population density.
-Long Island is culturally and ethnically diverse, featuring some of the wealthiest and most expensive neighborhoods in the world near the shorelines as well as working-class areas in all four counties.
+Long Island is culturally and ethnically diverse, featuring some of the wealthiest and most expensive neighborhoods in the world near the shorelines, as well as working-class areas in all four counties.

-As a hub of commercial aviation, Long Island is home to two of the New York City metropolitan area’s three busiest airports, JFK International Airport and LaGuardia Airport, in addition to Islip MacArthur Airport; as well as two major air traffic control radar facilities, the New York TRACON and the New York ARTCC, with the third major airport in the city, the Newark Liberty International Airport, straddling the boundary between the cities of Newark in Essex County and Elizabeth in Union County, New Jersey.
-Nine bridges and thirteen tunnels (including railroad tunnels) connect Brooklyn and Queens to the three other boroughs of New York City.
+As a hub of commercial aviation, Long Island is home to two of the nation’s and New York City metropolitan area’s three busiest airports, JFK International Airport and LaGuardia Airport, in addition to Long Island MacArthur Airport; as well as two major air traffic control radar facilities, the New York TRACON and the New York ARTCC.
+Nine bridges and thirteen navigable tunnels (road and railroad tunnels but not metropolitan water tunnels) connect Brooklyn and Queens to the three other boroughs of New York City.
 Ferries connect Suffolk County northward across Long Island Sound to the state of Connecticut.
 The Long Island Rail Road is the busiest commuter railroad in North America and operates continually.
-Nassau County high school students often feature prominently as winners of the Intel International Science and Engineering Fair and similar STEM-based academic awards.
-Biotechnology companies and scientific research play a significant role in Long Island’s economy, including research facilities at Brookhaven National Laboratory, Cold Spring Harbor Laboratory, Stony Brook University, New York Institute of Technology, Plum Island Animal Disease Center, the New York University Tandon School of Engineering, the City University of New York, and Hofstra Northwell School of Medicine.
+Nassau County high school students often feature prominently as winners of the International Science and Engineering Fair and similar STEM-based academic awards.
+Biotechnology companies and scientific research play a significant role in Long Island’s economy, including research facilities at Brookhaven National Laboratory, Cold Spring Harbor Laboratory, Stony Brook University, New York Institute of Technology, Plum Island Animal Disease Center, the New York University Tandon School of Engineering, the Hofstra Northwell School of Medicine, and the Feinstein Institutes for Medical Research.

 Finding Immigration Accommodation for Newcomers in Strong Island Canada